kaltura/DeveloperPortalDocs/documentation/PlayKit/IMAPlugin-Android.md

     List<String> videoMimeTypes = new ArrayList<>();
     IMAConfig adsConfig = new IMAConfig("en", false, true, -1, videoMimeTypes, adTagUrl, true, true);
 ```
-### IMConfig Constructor:
+### IMConfig Constructor

 ```
 IMAConfig(String language, boolean enableBackgroundPlayback, boolean autoPlayAdBreaks, int videoBitrate, List<String> videoMimeTypes, String adTagUrl, boolean adAttribution, boolean adCountDown)
 ```

-## Setting the plugin config to the Plugin
+## Set the Plugin Configuration to the IMA Plugin

-In order for the Plugin to start loading, you need to set
-the plugin config you created -
+For the IMA Plugin to start loading, you'll need to set the the plugin configuration you created as follows:

 ```
 PlayerConfig config = new PlayerConfig();